-Upon approval, an employee may take an additional 10% of their accrued sick leave per year to care for their child, spouse, or parent with a serious health condition.
+Employees may use up to 12 weeks of sick leave in a 12 month period to care for a child, spouse, or parent with a serious health condition.

 Sick leave is earned by each regular employee of the state at the standard rate of eight hours a month.

 Sick leave accrues on a prorated basis for a fraction of a month.